Police search Sharbot Lake property following murder charge | CBC News

-OPP say there's no risk to public safety as investigation into disappearance of Kevin Camilleri continues

-A large number of police officers could be seen fanning out around a rural property near Sharbot Lake, Ont., on Monday as the investigation into the disappearance of Kevin Camilleri continues.
+A large number of police officers could be seen fanning out around a rural property near Sharbot Lake in Central Frontenac, Ont., on Monday as the investigation into the disappearance of Kevin Camilleri continues.

 Police vehicles, including forensic vans and an underwater search and recovery truck, were lined up along the road.